-At this inspection improvements had been made and quality assurance systems were in place to monitor the quality of the service provided which were conducted on a regular basis and in line with the provider's policy.
-Audits and checks in place included, care plans, medicines, infection control, health and safety, safeguarding and staff training and records amongst many others.
+Quality assurance systems were in place to monitor the quality of the service provided which were conducted on a regular basis and in line with the provider's policy.
+Audits and checks in place included care plans, medicines, financial, health and safety, staff training and records amongst others.
 Audits we looked at were up to date and effectively used to ensure good safe service delivery.
-For example the manager's monthly audit highlighted that the homes fire risk assessment required updating and we saw this action had been taken as this was carried out by an external service at the time of our inspection.
-Records of actions taken to address any highlighted concerns were documented and implemented as appropriate.
-For example we noted that a commissioning authority had visited the service and made a recommendation that the provider's business continuity plan should be practically tested by staff.
-We saw that following this recommendation staff had conducted tests and documented on the action plan that they will continue to do so on a regular basis for any identified scenarios.
+Records of actions taken to address any highlighted concerns were documented showing these measures had been implemented as appropriate.

-At this inspection we observed that the home environment was homely and relaxed and staff and the acting manager were visually available and supportive to people using the service.
-Staff told us they felt the service was well led despite not having a regular manager in place and new systems implemented had improved the way in which they worked.
-One member of staff said, "I love my job and we are a good team who know people really well.
-We have an acting manager in place and they are very supportive.
-We have improved the service and the way we work since the last inspection and I feel that we manage the service and people's needs very well."
-At the time of our inspection there was an acting manager in post who was in the process of registering with the CQC.
+At this inspection we observed that the environment was homely and relaxed and staff and the manager were visually, available and supportive to people using the service.
+Staff told us they felt the service was well led despite a recent change in management and new systems implemented had improved the way in which they worked.
+One member of staff said, "We have a really good team and all know what we are doing.
+We can go and ask for support or help if we need it.
+I have been well supported.
+I would not hesitate in recommending this as a place to work or live to others."
+At the time of our inspection there was an acting manager in post who was intending to register with the CQC.
 They knew the service well and were knowledgeable about the requirements of a registered manager and their responsibilities with regard to the Health and Social Care Act 2014.